FBI searches Fulton County elections office seeking 2020 ballots. Here's what we know.

 What is the FBI investigating in Fulton County?

+The FBI's search warrant sought "all physical ballots" from the 2020 election in Fulton County, as well as tapes from vote-tabulating machines, ballot images and voter rolls.

-It's not entirely clear what information the FBI is seeking, though the agency confirmed in a statement that it carried out a "court authorized law enforcement action."
+It's not entirely clear why the FBI wants those ballots and records.

-But the bureau appears to be investigating violations of two federal criminal laws, according to a search warrant shared on social media by Fulton County commissioner Marvin Arrington Jr.
+But the bureau appears to be investigating violations of two federal criminal laws, according to a copy of the search warrant that was filed in federal court by Fulton County officials, who are asking a federal judge to toss out a separate civil lawsuit from the Justice Department seeking access to the 2020 ballots.

 One of those laws makes it a crime for elections officials to intimidate voters and to deprive them of a fair election by submitting fraudulent ballots or voter registration applications.
 The other law requires elections officials to retain federal election records for 22 months.